 The Barber School ("the School") does not discriminate on the basis of disability.
-Individuals with disabilities are entitled to a reasonable accommodation to ensure that they have full and equal access to the School's educational resources, consistent with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) ("Section 504") and the Americans with Disabilities Act (42 U.S.C. § 12182) ("ADA"), their related statutes and regulations, and corresponding state and local laws.
+Individuals with disabilities (including pregnant students as applicable), are entitled to reasonable academic adjustments to ensure that they have full and equal access to the School's educational resources, consistent with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) ("Section 504") and the Americans with Disabilities Act (42 U.S.C.§ 12182) ("ADA"), their related statutes and regulations, and corresponding state and local laws.

 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.
 The ADA prohibits a place of public accommodation from discriminating on the basis of disability.
-The applicable law and regulations may be examined in the office of the ADA Compliance Coordinator, or trained designee who has been designated to coordinate the efforts of the school to comply with Section 504 and ADA.
+The applicable law and regulations may be examined in the office of the ADA/Section 504 Compliance Coordinator, or trained designee who has been designated to coordinate the efforts of the school to comply with Section 504 and ADA.

-ADA Compliance Coordinator:
+ADA/Section 504 Compliance Coordinator:

-Christine Dominguez 16 W 7200 South Midvale UT 84047 801-304-7000 fa@thebarberscool.com
+Lyndi Keisel 16 W 7200 South Midvale UT 84047

+fa@thebarberscool.com